ina-stoyanova/in4o/README.md

 - I **love being a Scrum Master** - I get to do the above even more, getting a chance to work with people from a different angle.
 - I prefer **honest feedback, on the spot, in the situation**, rather than playing nice.
 It's not an easy thing to do, so before starting to work with someone, I will bring it up 100%.
 - I work best when the **team is in sync**.
 I know, I know that's very subjective and not easy, but when it happens - you'll know it.
-- I don't like changing focus too many times, but can deal with it.
+- I don't like changing focus too many times, but have been in positions, where consulting on different teams requires it inevitably.
+- I take ownership and responsibility when no one else does.
+It's in my nature - I like to be in control of the situation, but I've learned that delegation is part of leading a team and being responsible.

 # Feedback
 I think it's crucial to development.
 It's there for a reason and...